mcinglis/c-style/readme.md

-#### Don't bother aligning `\` in multi-line macros, because it won't last

-Aligning the `\` is high-maintenance and painful, so any alignment errors probably won't get fixed.
-By the broken-window theory, this will lead to worse things.
-So, just don't bother with it.

-Instead, put the `\` separated by one space from the last character on the line, and be done with it.

 #### If a macro will only be used in a function, `#define` and `#undef` it in the body

 For the same reasons why we should always minimize the scope of our variables, if we can limit the scope of our macros, we should.